helpfulengineering/resources/software/SecurityBestPractices/SecurityBestPractices.md

 * COVID-19 test results

 ## Acceptable Use Policy
+Define who can access PII and what they can do with it.

+## Encrypt PII
+PII should be encrypted at rest and in transit.
+Please see the [encryption best practices](Encryption.md) for more details.

+#Issue tracking
+If a security issue is found we will open a github issue detailing the bug and recommendations to remediate the issue.

-General Data Protection Regulation (GDPR)
+# General Data Protection Regulation (GDPR)

-Data Deletetion
+## Data Deletetion